Aish-p/CowBull-Word-Guessing-Game/README.md

 # CowBull-Word-Guessing-Game
-CowBull is a fun and interactive word guessing game, built with a combination of HTML, CSS, Vanilla JavaScript, Node.js, Express, Webpack, and Babel.
+CowBull is a fun and interactive word guessing game, built with a combination of HTML, CSS, JavaScript, Node.js, Express, Webpack, and Babel.
 The game challenges players to guess a secret word within a limited number of attempts.
 The secret word is generated randomly, and the player receives feedback on each guess, represented as cows (correct letters in the wrong position) and bulls (correct letters in the correct position).

 This project demonstrates the integration of both front-end and back-end technologies, where the front-end provides an engaging user interface and the back-end handles the generation of words and validation of guesses.